-Name: Chris Mews
+Chris Mews

-Title: Non-Executive

-Qualifications: BBus (Acc), CPA
+Non-Executive BBus (Acc), CPA

 Chris is an experienced non-executive director with over 20 years in the financial services sector, having held senior positions in finance, corporate secretarial and compliance in listed and unlisted companies.
 Chris is currently the Chief Financial Officer and Company Secretary of Merchant Group Pty Ltd, a Perth based financial services firm that provides funds management and corporate finance services, with investment experience both in Australia and internationally in the medical cannabis sector.
-Prior to Merchant Group, he was the Chief Financial Officer and Company Secretary of listed biotech Company Polynovo Limited (ASX:PNV) and is currently Non-Executive Director of Health House International Limited (ASX:HHI) and

-Cycliq Group Limited (ASX:CYQ).
+Prior to Merchant Group, he was the Chief Financial Officer and Company Secretary of listed biotech Company Polynovo Limited (ASX:PNV) and is currently Non-Executive Director of Health House International Limited (ASX:HHI) and Cycliq Group Limited (ASX:CYQ).

-Directorships held in Health House International Limited (ASX:HHI) other listed entities Cycliq Group Limited (ASX:CYQ)
+Directorships held in other listed entities Health House International Limited (ASX:HHI) Cycliq Group Limited (ASX:CYQ)